-Animals In The Classroom (Code 606.3)
+Animals In The Classroom (Code 606.3) and Assistance Animals (Code 105)

 Before animals can be brought into the classroom, staff members must seek Administrator approval.
 Animals must be in good health and have appropriate vaccinations.
 Also, the school nurse needs to be contacted in advance as well to rule out any potential allergies/safety issues.
 No pets allowed without prior approval.
+Assistance animals are allowed according to board policy 105 and the guidelines therein.